Raising Sheep

 Sheep Stocking Rates Per Acre

-While there is no one sheep stocking rate per acre which is considered ideal for all climates and pasture conditions, a good rule of thumb is 10 ewes and 15 lambs per acre of pasture.
-This assumes that you will be using a well-executed rotational grazing regimen, allowing your sheep to graze and fertilize each paddock well, moving them to new grasses before they have the opportunity to over-graze and damage the roots of the forages in your fields.
+There is no one sheep stocking rate per acre which is considered ideal for all climates and pasture conditions.
+But, a good rule of thumb is 10 ewes and 15 lambs per acre of pasture.

 Sheep Per Acre for Rotational Grazing

-Purdue University recommends the following pasture program for a 100-ewe flock of sheep, stating that if you properly manage and fertilize your pasture, 30 acres should be sufficient to supply a flock of 100 ewes and 150 lambs each year.
-The shepherd would have to produce concentrates (shelled corn, grains) elsewhere ... either on additional acreage or by purchasing this feed.
+Purdue University recommends the following pasture program for a 100-ewe flock of sheep.
+They state that if you properly manage and fertilize your pasture, 30 acres should be sufficient to supply a flock of 100 ewes and 150 lambs each year.

-Purdue recommends that rotational grazing on a combination of seasonal pasture and year-round pasture works best in most climates, subdividing the 3 acres into three 10 acre fields with a sheep stocking rate of 10 ewes and 15 lambs per acre.
-Each of these three fields would be subdivided into paddocks and managed as follows:
+Purdue recommends that rotational grazing on a combination of seasonal pasture and year-round pasture works best in most climates.
+They suggest subdividing the 30 acres into three 10 acre fields.

 Field A: Temporary Pasture Crops